 With the increase in guest demand for Wi-Fi, hotels have seen a sharp decrease in any Video On Demand services they offered.
-Guests just aren’t willing to pay for in room movies when they have access to online streaming services.
+Guests aren’t willing to pay for in-room movies when they have access to online streaming services.
 Instead of fighting this and limiting access to those services, embrace it.
-When upgrading your televisions look for ones with easy to access computer or HDMI inputs on the front or on the sides.
+When upgrading your televisions look for ones with easy to access computer or HDMI inputs on the front or the sides.
 This will allow guests the ability to connect their laptops or tablets to the TV, giving guests a more comfortable viewing experience.

 Hide the Wires

 A new flat-screen television provides a sleek and clean look to almost any hotel room, but a quick way to undo that is with exposed and messy wiring.
 Hiding wires behind a dresser is a simple and universal solution, but for hoteliers looking to mount their TVs on the wall, some additional work is required.
 Some people choose to run their cables inside the walls.
 This tends to add a lot of cost to the installation.
 A simple solution is to hide the wires behind a plastic channel that gets screwed into the wall.
 The channels can then be painted to match the decor of the room to keep them from standing out too much.
 The same principle applies to any exposed wire in a place.
 If it is coming from a refrigerator or an air conditioner, keep it out of sight as best as possible.